Stephen Morin: Victims

 On September 26, 1976, Morin tricked a 14-year-old girl into accompanying him to his Marina District apartment in San Francisco.
 Once there, he bound her, hung her from a ceiling hook, and raped and brutalized her for several hours.
 He released her in a Marin County shopping center.
 The FBI reported that Morin had been sought for interstate flight to avoid prosecution since 1977.

 On September 25, 1979, Sheila Griffith, 22, was last seen leaving the Silver Nugget in Las Vegas with a man.
 Her body was found November 27, 1979, in the Mojave desert near the Nevada state line, covered by a sleeping bag.

 On January 16, 1980, Susan Belote, 18, was reported missing when she failed to return to her Las Vegas home after a local shopping trip.
 Her body was found May 26, 1980, near Bloomington.
 Police said a large stone had been placed on top of the body.
-An autopsy performed on the badly decomposed body failed to positively established the cause of death; however, the examiner said apparent damage inflicted on the victim's neck tissue led him to suspect the teenager was strangled.
+An autopsy performed on the badly decomposed body failed to positively establish the cause of death; however, the examiner said apparent damage inflicted on the victim's neck tissue led him to suspect the teenager was strangled.

 On June 27, 1980, Cheryl Daniel, 20, was abducted from the Alpha Beta Supermarket parking lot in Las Vegas.
 Her body was found on December 13, 1980, in Hell Hole Canyon, near St George, with a gunshot wound to the head.
 On January 11, 1981, the Washington County sheriff issued a warrant charging Morin with kidnapping and murder in connection to the discovery of the bodies of Belote and Daniel.